Research Project

 Simulation of climate change impacts on the New Zealand energy system

 Both government and industry are alive to the importance of balancing the “energy trilemma” in coming decades: security of supply, moderate price and sustainability.
-The Climate Change Commission has called for New Zealand to work towards a high proportion of renewable energy and the accelerated electrification of transport and industry.
-However, the future of the New Zealand electricity system had not been well modelled.
+The Climate Change Commission called for New Zealand to work towards a high proportion of renewable energy and the accelerated electrification of transport and industry.
+However, at the time, the future of the New Zealand electricity system had not been well modelled.

 This project aimed to further developed a model already in use in the industry, to model climate impacts on the entire electricity system out to at least 2050, with inputs including projections of wind, water and snow melt; scenario changes to electricity demand from decarbonisation (such as increased electrification of transport and industry); irrigation pumping load from drought; and changes to heating and air conditioning load.